Audio Version Available

 The 38-year-old has been performing for years, from participating in The Substation’s 2020 Propose-A-Parklet competition to crafting a dance about Covid-19.

 For SEEDs 2021, she performed a dance, titled Dusk till Dawn, choreographed by Jaspreet and Eva Tey from MDT.
-The dance explores the theme of seclusion, which references the isolation people feel about social distancing measures.
+The dance explored the theme of seclusion, which references the isolation people feel about social distancing measures.

 SEEDs is a production by MDT where dancers with disabilities collaborate with local professional choreographers.